-When thinking of a traditional Thanksgiving feast, pictures of oven-roasted turkey surrounded by all the trimmings usually come to mind.
+The traditional Thanksgiving feast is thought to be oven-roasted turkey surrounded by all the trimmings.
 What most people don't know is that culinary historians believe that much of the original Thanksgiving meal consisted of seafood.
-With that in mind, we invite you to dive in and celebrate the holidays as the early settlers did - with an abundance of fresh, local seafood.
-But don't worry, there is still plenty of roasted turkey, stuffing, squash, and green bean casserole to go around as well!
+With that in mind, we invite you to dive in and celebrate the holidays as the early settlers did – with an abundance of fresh, local seafood.
+Don't worry, there is still plenty of roasted turkey, stuffing, squash, and green bean casserole to go around as well!

-Start off with a first course from one of North Carolina’s first seaport towns, Southport, and the iconic Ports of Call restaurant.
+Begin with a first course from one of North Carolina’s first seaport towns, Southport, at the iconic Ports of Call restaurant.
 Featured on their Thanksgiving Menu, the Pumpkin and Apple Bisque celebrates the flavors of fall by blending pumpkin, cinnamon, and crisp gala apples and then topping it off with candied walnuts and a dollop of crème Fraiche.

 Speaking of sides, in Calabash, a town long celebrated for its abundance of seafood restaurants and signature cooking style, The Oyster Rock offers a bountiful dine-in Thanksgiving dinner along the banks of the Calabash River, as well as tasty take-out options.
 If you are doing the cooking, they graciously shared their secret recipe to make traditional Carolina Oyster & Sausage Cornbread Dressing (Stuffing) at home!
 Satisfy the Thanksgiving traditionalist with Roasted Brussel Sprouts with Crumbled Bacon from The Purple Onion Cafe in Shallotte.
 Make it at home or stop by and pick it up as part of a full Thanksgiving feast to-go.